-- yarrabilba will be a compact, well planned community with higher density residential development within and adjacent to centres and transport nodes to enhance accessibility to services and facilities and reduce demand for travel by private vehicles. - Yarrabilba is designed for walking and cycling.
-It will have a network of pedestrian and cycle paths built around the major road network, community greenspace network, walkable streets and neighbourhoods.

-- " An integrated public transport system will serve all neighbourhoods and centres and provide good access to work, education and other opportunities elsewhere in the region. - " The road network will provide convenient movement for residents between their homes, employment, recreation, leisure, retail and community facilities.
+- yarrabilba will be a compact, well planned community with higher density residential development within and adjacent to centres and transport nodes to enhance accessibility to services and facilities and reduce demand for travel by private vehicles. - " Yarrabilba is designed for walking and cycling.
+It will have a network of pedestrian and cycle paths built around the major road network, open space corridors, walkable streets and neighbourhoods. - " An integrated public transport system will serve all neighbourhoods and centres and provide good access to work, education and other opportunities elsewhere in the region. - The road network will provide convenient movement between homes, employment, recreation, leisure, retail and community facilities.